Debevoise & Plimpton: Reputation and rankings

+Debevoise is notable as one of the last major law firms known to use a lockstep seniority-based compensation system.
+In June 2025, Debevoise & Plimpton introduced a non-equity partner tier, ending its tradition as a single-tier partnership.
+The move aligned the firm with most of its U.S. peers, where non-equity partners now make up nearly half of all partners across the Am Law 200.

+Controversial cases

+Representation of the family that controls Purdue Pharma

+Debevoise represented four members of the Sackler family, which controls Purdue Pharma, the company that developed and marketed the painkiller Oxycontin.
+Purdue, along with other opioid makers, faced over 2,000 suits in 2019 by state, city, and county officials who blame prescription opiates for the death of thousands of Americans in the opioid epidemic.
+For its legal work amid the opioid scandal, Purdue Pharma paid Debevoise the majority of its legal spend: more than $11.4 million out of a total of more than $17.5 million.

 Assistance to Guantanamo prisoners

 Attorneys from Debevoise & Plimpton worked on behalf of prisoners held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.
 Jeff Lang, of Debevoise & Plimpton, was one of the first Guantanamo Bay attorneys to file an appeal in the Federal appeal court in Washington DC of prisoners' Combatant Status Review Tribunal proceedings.
 The Detainee Treatment Act of 2005 included provision for prisoners to challenge whether the Tribunals' decisions complied with the Tribunal's mandate.
 Charles "Cully" Stimson, then Deputy Assistant Secretary of Defense for Detainee Affairs, stirred controversy when he went on record criticizing the patriotism of law firms that allowed employees to assist Guantanamo prisoners: "corporate CEOs seeing this should ask firms to choose between lucrative retainers and representing terrorists."
 Stimson's views were widely criticized.
 The Pentagon disavowed them, and Stimson resigned shortly thereafter.